Dani Güiza: Cádiz

 In August 2015, Güiza returned to his native Andalusia, signing for Cádiz.
 His arrival drew the ire of fans, due to disparaging remarks he had made about the club a decade ago while playing for local rivals Xerez.

 On 26 June 2016, Güiza scored the only goal at Hércules CF in the second leg of the play-off finals (2–0 on aggregate), helping the team return to the second division after six years.
 On 4 July of the following year, after appearing sparingly during the season, he left.

 Atlético Sanluqueño

 On 10 July 2017, the 37-year-old Güiza signed a two-year contract for Atlético Sanluqueño CF, recently relegated to Tercera División.
 He achieved promotion to the third tier via the playoffs in his first season, having earlier become one of the few players to score in all of Spain's top four divisions.

 Güiza remained in Sanlúcar de Barrameda for the ensuing seasons, agreeing to new one-year deals in June 2019 and May 2020, while his game time and goals decreased.
 On 3 January 2021, the 40-year-old scored his first goal of the campaign to secure a 2–1 win at Cádiz CF B, after which he asked for forgiveness from his former club.

+Later career

 In August 2022, Güiza left Sanluqueño.
 Shortly after, he joined amateurs UD Algaida.

 Güiza signed with Tercera Federación club CD Rota on 19 January 2023.